 Where is Boroughbridge in North Yorkshire?

-Tucked away in deepest North Yorkshire, Boroughbridge is almost exactly halfway between London and Edinburgh, making it a popular location for drivers making a journey along the A1 motorway that links these two great British cities.
+Tucked away in deepest North Yorkshire, Boroughbridge is almost exactly halfway between London and Edinburgh, making it a popular location for drivers travelling along the A1 motorway that links these two great British cities.

 How to Get to Boroughbridge on a Day Trip From York

-Boroughbridge doesn’t have a train station, but there are 3 other ways to visit:
+Boroughbridge doesn’t have a train station, but there are three other ways to visit:

 By Car: Boroughbridge is Just 2 minutes away from the A1M in North Yorkshire (junctions 48 and 49).

 The best place to park on a day trip from York is Back Lane Car Park.
 Post Code YO51 9PQ, where parking is free all day.

 By Taxi: A taxi from York is the most convenient way to visit Boroughbridge if you don’t have a car while staying in York, but you should expect the journey to cost around £50 to £60.
 Before you book a cab, check out these top taxi safety tips for solo female travellers.

 The Best Things to See and Do in Boroughbridge on a Day Trip from York